duct-framework/database.sql.hikaricp/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    duct/database.sql.hikaricp {:mvn/version "0.4.0"}

+Or to your Leiningen project file:

     [duct/database.sql.hikaricp "0.4.0"]